 Apparently, linguists figure that beauty and honor have nothing to do with swelling up, but here at Abarim Publications we're not so sure that the existence of this noun necessitates a separate root.
-A similar double meaning of being heavy and being honorable exists in the verb כבד (kabed — the command to honor thy father and mother literally calls to "give weight" to one's father and mother).
+A similar double meaning of being heavy and being honorable exists in the verb כבד (kabed).
+The command to honor one's father and mother literally calls to "give weight" to one's father and mother.

 In the Aramaic (latest) parts of the Hebrew Bible, as well as in the Talmud, occurs the verb צבא (saba'), which is spelled the same as the Hebrew verb treated above but which probably stems from or is related to the Hebrew root צבה (saba II).
 This Aramaic verb means to wish (presumably from wishing something that's beautiful) but it may very well mean to surmise, gather or conclude and be related to the identical Hebrew.
 It occurs exclusively in Daniel.
 A derived noun, namely צבו (sebu), means 'desired thing' (or perhaps concocted thing) and occurs once, in Daniel 6:17.

 The root צבה (saba III) is also unused, but it yields the following derivations: